tahoma2d/tahoma2d_docs/source/rendering_the_animation.rst

     - Click the **Add Render** button (|add_render|) in the top bar of the Tasks pane and use the Browser to select a scene file.

-    - Select the scenes in the OpenToonz Browser, then right-click any of them and choose **Add As Render Task** from the menu that opens.
+    - Select the scenes in the Tahoma Browser, then right-click any of them and choose **Add As Render Task** from the menu that opens.

 .. tip:: **To Configure the render task in the task list:**